kpecsok98/Worcester-Greenspace/README.md

 In this tutorial you will learn to do the following operations with the geopandas library:

 **Project**: Switch the Coordinate Reference System (CRS) of a shapefile.
+To see where I figure out how to do this with geopandas, click on this [link](https://geopandas.org/projections.html).

-**Clip**: Create a new shapefile by cutting out the input shapefile to fit within the Clip feature shapfile.
+**Clip**: Create a new shapefile by cutting out the input shapefile to fit within the Clip feature shapefile.
+To see where I figured out how to do this with geopandas, click on this [link] (https://geopandas.org/reference/geopandas.clip.html).

 **Select by Attribute**: Create a new shapefile by selecting certain criteria within a shapefile.
+To see where I figured out how to do this with geopandas, click on this [link] (https://gis.stackexchange.com/questions/303365/using-geopandas-shapely-and-fiona-to-select-state-from-shapefile-save-it-and).

 **Difference**: Create a new shapefile by removing parts of the input shapefile that fall within another shapefile.
 This is the equivalent to the Erase Operation in ArcMap.
+To see where I figured out how to do this with geopandas, click on this [link] (https://geopandas.org/set_operations.html).

 If you wish to see these maps, please check them out at these links.